-Robert K. Merton, the Big Kahuna of modern sociology, coined the term the Law of Unanticipated Consequences.
+Robert K. Merton, the giant of modern sociology, coined the term the Law of Unanticipated Consequences.
 He identified two types of consequences: intended, or what he called ‘manifest’ consequences; and unintended, or ‘latent’ ones.

 Okay, but what does social theory have to do with sustainability?
 Hmmm.
-What if we told you that a huge portion of the business value of sustainable projects are ‘latent’ — never seen, never planned for and — most importantly — never entered in the win column of the proposal?
+What if we told you that a huge portion of the business value of sustainable projects is ‘latent’ — never seen, never planned for and, most importantly, never entered in the win column of the proposal?
 Right, that probably got your attention, as it did ours when we first discovered it.